Fahimraj12/Online-Course-App-Using-Django/README.md

 4. Push to branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

-🙏 Acknowledgments
+## 🙏 Acknowledgments
-Django Software Foundation
+- Django Software Foundation

-Bootstrap team for the frontend framework
+- Bootstrap team for the frontend framework

-All contributors and testers
+- All contributors and testers

-Open source community for invaluable resources
+- Open source community for invaluable resources

-📞 Support
+## 📞 Support
-For support, email support@onlinecourses.com or open an issue in the GitHub repository.
+- For support, email mofahimraj@gmail.coms or open an issue in the GitHub repository.